encoredev/encore/docs/ts/primitives/databases.md

 ## Connecting to databases

 It's often useful to be able to connect to the database from outside the backend application.
 For example for scripts, ad-hoc querying, or dumping data for analysis.

+Currently Encore does not expose user credentials for databases in the local environment or for environments on Encore Cloud.
+You can use a connection string to connect instead, see below.

 ### Using the Encore CLI

 Encore's CLI comes with built-in support for connecting to databases:

 * `encore db shell <database-name> [--env=<name>]` opens a [psql](https://www.postgresql.org/docs/current/app-psql.html)
   shell to the database named `<database-name>` in the given environment.
-Leaving out `--env` defaults to the local development environment.
+Leaving out `--env` defaults to the local development environment. `encore db shell` defaults to read-only permissions.
+Use `--write`, `--admin` and `--superuser` flags to modify which permissions you connect with.

 * `encore db conn-uri <database-name> [--env=<name>]` outputs a connection string for the database named `<database-name>`.
   When specifying a cloud environment, the connection string is temporary.
 Leaving out `--env` defaults to the local development environment.